resume tips

 • Be direct and open, but provide only a brief, understandable statement in one sentence.

-• Focus more on Success, not Time: Remember to talk more about what you have accomplished and tangible results at each job role rather than just listing them by time frame.
+• Focus more on Success, not Time: Remember to talk more about what you have accomplished and tangible results at each job role, rather than just listing them by time frame.

-• Strong action verbs and metrics that show your impact will, therefore, show how valuable an employee you were across multiple roles as it emphasizes transferable skills.
+• Strong action verbs and metrics that show your impact will, therefore, show how valuable an employee you were across multiple roles, as it emphasizes transferable skills.

-• Review Alternative Resume Styles: Job hoppers might only sometimes find chronological resumes most suitable for them.
+• Review Alternative Resume Styles: Job hoppers might only sometimes find that chronological resumes most suitable for them.

 Summing Up